journal

 • Ensure alignment and proper column organization to manage your investor prospects effectively.

-Initiate Strategic Outreach
+Step 7: Initiate Strategic Outreach

 Once your Ally Map is in place, strategize your outreach.
 Begin by nurturing relationships with contacts with solid ties to potential investors.
 Engage in meaningful conversations, share updates about your startup's progress, and seek advice when appropriate.
 Genuine connections often lead to valuable introductions.

-Request Introductions
+Step 8: Request Introductions

 When the timing feels right, kindly request introductions to specific investors from your connectors.
 Explain why you believe the suggested investors align with your startup and how the introduction could be mutually beneficial.
 Provide them with a concise and compelling pitch or deck about your company to facilitate their introduction.